salrashid123/gcegrpc/gke_svc_lb/README.md

 In this mode, k8s service does not return the single destination for Service but instead all destination addresses back to a lookup request.

 Given the set of ip addresses, the grpc client will send each rpc to different pods and evenly distribute load.

+`Update 5/14/20`: Also see [xds gRPC Loadbalancing](https://github.com/salrashid123/grpc_xds).
+Using xDS client-side only loadbalancing is woudl be the recommended way for internal service->service LB at scale.
+However, it is quite experimental at the moment and cannot be easily deployed on GKE/GCE (unless you use an xDS server like Traffic Director).

 `Update 5/4/20`:
 Headless service will seed an initial set of POD addresses directly to the client and will not Refresh that set.
 That means once a client gets the list of IPs it will not know about _new_ pods that kubernetes spins up.
 It will only keep the existing set (you can remove stale/old clients using the [keepalive](https://godoc.org/google.golang.org/grpc/keepalive) but that willnot inform you of new pods)